Strange Smells in the Kitchen

 Have you ever walked into your home, only to have the immediate thought of, “Oh my goodness, what is that smell?”
 It’s horrible!
 When your house smells, it’s hard to focus on anything else until the problem is resolved.
 Even watching TV is difficult when you have a nagging thought of, “Where is that smell coming from?” going through your head.

 Well, it’s likely coming from somewhere in your kitchen.
 And today’s tips are going to teach you the most common kitchen smells and how to get rid of them.
 Keep this episode bookmarked, so next time you are greeted by an offending smell in the house, you can go straight to the list of most common offenders instead of walking around the house like a bloodhound dog trying to sniff out where the smell is coming from.
+As your search for the source, mask the smell in the meantime with these 6 Easy Air Fresheners You Can Make at Home Right Now.

 Kitchen Smell Culprit #1: Garbage Can